 A true Brighton institution and the oldest genuine Italian family run Italian restaurant in Brighton having served its customers since 1991.
 Renowned as a venue for many occasions, Al Duomo is centrally positioned right next to the historic Royal Pavilion.
 It caters for small and intimate, while also having the capacity for the grand and the elaborate.
 Fuelled by a wood fired pizza oven.
 3 separate seating areas for different sized parties.
 Look out for their cabarets, Elvis Nights and Abba entertainment nights.

-Amarillo Brighton is the new resident pop-up at Lost in the Lanes.
+Amarillo Brighton is the new resident at Drakes Hotel.
 Amarillo Brighton is brought to us by Michelin starred chef Ian Swainson.
 Ian has spent the last twenty years working in grand establishments and honing his craft with some of the most talented chefs around.
 Working with quality produce, his passion lies with both fantastic flavours as well as experiential or interactive dining.
 Currently open at weekends only, 19:00 – 21:30 so make sure you book in advance.

 Owned by Adriana and Jorge from Córdoba in Argentina, Baqueano Brighton is the new Argentinian steak restaurant which opened in summer 2019.
 The word “Baqueano” means an expert guide or gaucho, “ who perfectly knows the roads, plains, forests and mountains.”
 Expect casual dining from an excellent front of house team, which means you will be assured of that incredible Argentinian service and smile with some of the best steaks you have ever tasted high on the agenda.